Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Made in Japan.
 Cold Steel makes knives in several countries so don’t assume what you are buying is made in a certain country without checking descriptions.

 This is a hefty and solidly built bowie.
-The Trailmaster is a premium bowie knife with a price tag to match at around $240 at the moment.
+The Trailmaster is a premium bowie knife with a price tag to match.
 The large size may be too much for some, so I advise getting out the tape measure to get an idea of the size if you are new to Bowie knives.
 The 17.4 oz weight means it is more than twice as heavy as a lot of Puma bowie knives.

 The Trailmaster features a 9.5″ VG-1 San MAI III blade with a thickness of 5/16″.
 The handle is made of Kraton and measures 5″.
 I did a little research to see what people had to say and the consensus seems to be that this is one of the best noncarbon steel big bowie knives out there so if you want a great stainless blade with a synthetic handle for heavy use, this may be one to save up for.